Woodstock Navy-Vets: 2015

-2015-16: 50th anniversary season
+2015–16: 50th anniversary season

 The Navy Vets unveiled a new logo and jerseys for their 50th anniversary season.

 The team held an Alumni night in December with many former Navy Vets returning for a celebration.

 Woodstock also hosted the MWJCHL Showcase in January, with a Navy Vets Alumni Team playing a MWJCHL All-Star Team prior to the MWJCHL Prospects Game.

-2016-17
+2016–17

 The Navy Vets 16-yr old Andrew Bruder was named PJHL Doherty Division Rookie of the Year.

-2017-18
+2017–18

 The Navy Vets won 30 games for only the 4th time in their history.

 Their season attendance total was 10504 for a 525 AVG during 40-game reg.season most in Doherty Division and 2nd in PJHL (only 3rd OHA Jr C team to reach 10000).

 They also advanced to the semi-finals for the 1st time since 2010.

-2019-20
+2019–20

 The playoffs finals for the 2019–20 season were cancelled due to the COVID-19 pandemic, after the Vets had been eliminated in the semi-finals.

-2021-22
+2021–22

 The Navy Vets won the Doherty Division Regular Season Title for the 1st time in 20 years.
 Captain Kyle Baker won the Doherty Scoring Title with 75 points (the most by a Vet since 1998) with a PJHL league-leading 50 assists and was named Doherty Division MVP.
 Patrick Klazer led the division in scoring by a defenceman with 11 goals and 40 points, and Nolan Brett led all division rookies in scoring with 38 points, while Caden Bower (2nd) and Christian Pelley (9th) also finished in the Top-10 scorers.
 Veteran overage goalie Keaghan Brett led the division with 17 wins.
 The team passed the 10000 total attendance mark (500+ per game average) for the 4th straight season and 6th time in last 7 years) which was 2nd best in the PJHL.
 But the promising season came to a disappointing end when they lost to New Hamburg in Game#7 of the semi-finals at home.

+2023–24

+The Navy Vets won 31 games for the 1st time since 1997 and only 4th time in team history.
+Davin Gray won the Doherty Scoring Title with 63 points with a Doherty division-leading 47 assists.
+Tyler Bouck led the division with a 2.45 GAA, a .927 SV%, 5 shutouts, and was 2nd with 19 wins.
+Nolan Brett finished runner-up in scoring including 29 goals (only the 2nd time since Mike Stevenson had 30 in 1999 - Kyle Walker also had 29 in 2018) while Ethan Szabo was 8th.
+The team had a PJHL league total attendance (reg.season & playoffs) record of 21866 (754 per game average) and passed the 10000 mark for the 6th straight season and 8th time in last 9 years.
+But the terrific season came to a disappointing end when they lost to New Hamburg in 5 games in their 1st trip to the division finals since 2007.